 Computer labs can be found in the following locations: Frith 109, Frith 108 (Mac), Frith 207, Danville 110, the Library, the Student Center, and the Galesi Family Student Success Center.
 Labs are open to all currently enrolled students during the hours of operation for the given building.
 Students should also be aware that classes are scheduled in some labs and that the given lab is reserved for that class during its posted meeting time.
 Access to most labs requires a student ID and PIN number.
 Priority in the labs should be given to those who are using the computers for academic work.
-It is recommended that all students save their data on removable USB storage devices to reduce data loss when using the lab computers.
+It is recommended that all students are advised to save their data to their personal Google Drive to reduce data loss when using lab computers.
+The use of USB storage devices is discouraged due to the heightened security risks they pose.